Miami Dolphins offense might have a 'problem' unseen by team in years

 No, because that third-down play took all eight seconds remaining on the clock.

 Club owner Stephen Ross, watching from the sideline, drops his head in apparent disappointment.
-(Don't worry about him, he has Manhattan redevelopment project, Hudson Yards).
+(Don't worry about him, he has a Manhattan redevelopment project, Hudson Yards).

 The Dolphins lose on offense because no one got open, no one managed the clock very well, no one could make a play.